securefederatedai/openfl/docs/source/workflow/running_the_federation.certificates.rst

 3. For each test machine you want to run as collaborator nodes, create a collaborator certificate request to be signed by the certificate authority.

  Replace :code:`COL.LABEL` with the label you assigned to the collaborator.
-This label does not have to be the FQDN; It can be any unique alphanumeric label.
+This label does not have to be the FQDN; it can be any unique alphanumeric label.

     .. code-block:: console